 Video Editing Apps: Premiere Pro vs Final Cut Pro X vs Media Composer

-Deciding between Adobe Creative Cloud, Final Cut Pro X & Avid for pro video editing?
+Deciding between Adobe Creative Cloud, Final Cut Pro X and Avid for pro video editing?
 Here are a few thoughts and opinions to help you make that call.

-As a decade long loyal and faithful FCP editor the time seems to be coming (maybe I’m the last to realize!?) of the true death of FCP7.
-When you start to encounter workflow slow downs and workarounds that would not otherwise be needed when working in up to date applications, it feels like its time to start looking around at other options.
+As a decade-long loyal and faithful FCP editor, the time seems to be coming of the true death of FCP7.
+When you start to encounter workflow slowdowns and workarounds that would not otherwise be needed when working in up-to-date applications, it feels like it’s time to start looking around at other options.

-The options are still basically what they were 5 years ago (the big three A’s – Apple, Avid, Adobe) so that hasn’t changed, but at the same time a lot has changed.
+The options are still basically what they were five years ago — Apple, Avid, and Adobe.
+But while that hasn’t changed, other things have.

 Apple dropped the FCPX launch so spectacularly it is still embedded in the popular consciousness (even though FCPX has come a long way since then).
-Adobe are freaking people out with their Cloud move.
-And Media Composer is chugging along, possibly with company wide financial difficulties, but is seemingly still seen by many as the only choice for large ‘institution’ sized outfits.
+Adobe is freaking people out with their Cloud move.
+And Media Composer is chugging along, (possibly with company-wide financial difficulties), but is still seen by many as the only choice for large institution-sized outfits.

-There have been many discussions online and off in the last two years about the merits of Final Cut Pro X vs other video editing applications.
-This post is not intended to prove which video editing system is the best, but rather look at a considerations of each and how it may effect your ultimately choosing a primary application.
+There have been many discussions online and off in the last two years about the merits of Final Cut Pro X versus other video editing applications.
+This post is not intended to prove which video editing system is the best, but rather look at considerations of each and how it may affect your choice of primary application.

-Well my first thought would be to download the free trial of each app, cut something on it and see how you go.
-Googling articles like this one probably won’t supply you with the information you’re really after, which is – what’s it like to actually use the video editing program!
-However articles like this one can supply you with other useful information and resources – so do keep reading!
+Well my first thought would be to download the free trial of each app, cut something on it, and see how you go.
+Googling articles like this one probably won’t supply you with the information you’re really after — what’s it like to actually use the video editing program?
+However, articles like this one can supply you with other useful information and resources, so do keep reading!

-Adobe currently have two options available.
+Adobe currently has two options available.
 Buy a suite of software like Production Premium CS6 for $1899 or move to the Creative Cloud versions for $49.99 a month.
-With Adobe CC you’ve got access to every single Adobe application plus 2GB of online storage.
+With Adobe CC, you’ve got access to every single Adobe application, plus 2GB of online storage.
 So, how does that shake out in the long run?

-The Internet is awash with opinions on whether or not to move to Adobe’s Creative Cloud, just check out the number of comments each of these articles has generated.
+The Internet is awash with opinions on whether or not to move to the Creative Cloud — just check out the number of comments each of these articles has generated.
 Oliver Peters, who’s usually right on the money, offer this cautious recommendation:

 If the software and delivery of that software makes your life easier, it’s a good thing right?
 That’s what you should focus on when contemplating the Creative Cloud, because it does make your life easier.
 I’m comfortable saying that the Creative Cloud is better for Adobe and better for the consumers.
 It’s a great service, and one I’ll continue to use.

-For a short video tutorial of the major new features in Adobe CC and a few extra thoughts on the future of FCPX, check out this post NAB 2013 comparison between FCPX and Adobe CC.
-Also take a look at Strypes in Post’s great article explaining some of the similarities and differences between the three big NLE’s.
+For a short video covering the major new features in Adobe CC (and a few extra thoughts on the future of FCPX), check out this post-NAB 2013 comparison between FCPX and Adobe CC.

 As the FCPX launch proved, things in this industry can change quickly and dramatically.
-So, as a freelance film editor like myself, knowing every system well has distinct advantages.
-If you’re a one man band, or small post house you’ll want to choose a video editing application and stick with it for a few years.
+Knowing every system well has distinct advantages.
+If you’re a one-man band or small post house, you’ll want to choose a video editing application and stick with it for a few years.